15 Organic SEO Strategies to Get You Started in 2026

 Optimize CSS by minifying code, removing unused styles, and merging files to improve load times.

-Optimize server response time (TTFB) by using updated server software, a CDN, optimizing scripts and queries, and potentially upgrading hosting.
+Optimize server response time (TTFB) by using updated server software, a CDN, optimizing scripts and queries, and potentially upgrading from shared hosting to one of the cheapest VPS options.

 SSL Certificate